Puja Services and Offerings

 • General blessing for peace and prosperity

-A puja is performed at the temple on your or your loved one’s behalf for overall peace and prosperity in your life, towards improving your positive conditions for practice and happiness.
+A puja is performed on your or your loved one’s behalf for overall peace and prosperity in your life, towards improving your positive conditions for practice and happiness.

 • Flower offering

-It is traditional to make a flower offering at the temple to beautify the atmosphere and include all of nature into the veneration of the deities, buddhas and bodhisattvas.
+It is traditional to make a flower offering to beautify the atmosphere and include all of nature into the veneration of the deities, buddhas and bodhisattvas.
 An offering is made on your or your loved one’s behalf.

 • Offering of lights